Current Research Projects:

 LATINNO – Innovations for Democracy in Latin America

-LATINNO will be the first comprehensive and systematic source of data on new forms of citizen participation evolved in Latin America – the so-called democratic innovations.
-LATINNO assumes that citizen participation has become an important means to improve the quality of democracy in Latin America.
-Thousands of new institutional designs have been created in the last years aiming not only to include more citizens in the political process, but also to – through citizen participation – make governments more responsive and institutions more accountable, in addition to strengthen the rule of law, and promote social equality.
+The project assumes that citizen participation has become an important means to improve the quality of democracy in Latin America.
+Thousands of new institutional designs have been created in the previous years that aim not only to include more citizens in the political process, but also – through citizen participation – to make governments more responsive and institutions more accountable, in addition to strengthening the rule of law, and promoting social equality.

-LATINNO collects data on democratic innovations evolved in 20 countries of Latin America between 1990 and 2015.
-The data is coded for 42 variables related to the context, institutional design, and impact of each innovation.
-Along with the quantitative data, qualitative information is gathered and catalogued.
-All this material will be analyzed in policy briefs and academic papers.
-The project will be wrapped up with an international conference, where its main product will come true: an online interactive platform, where all data will be made public.
+It has collected data on democratic innovations evolving in 18 Latin America countries from the years of 1990 to 2016.
+The data is coded for 43 variables related to the context, institutional design, and impact of each innovation.
+Along with the quantitative data, qualitative information on each case has also been gathered and assessed.
+This prolifically rich content is now being analyzed in policy briefs and academic papers.

-Latin America has been claimed to be a laboratory of political and social innovations, as governments, CSOs, and international organizations involve citizens in the democratic process.
-However, knowledge on democratic innovations is yet mostly limited to case studies, which frequently focus on a limited number of experiments at the local level (e.g. the participatory budgeting).
-There is yet no systematic and comparative knowledge of such initiatives, since information is scattered and cannot be gathered easily.
-LATINNO will fill this gap.
-It will allow scholars, policymakers, CSOs, international organizations and citizens alike to use the data for different purposes.
+It has been claimed that Latin America exists as a laboratory of political innovations and participatory governance.
+Governments, civil society organizations, and international agencies create new practices and institutions aimed at involving citizens in the democratic process.
+However, knowledge on participatory innovations has been mostly limited to case studies, which frequently focus on a limited number of initiatives at the local level (e.g. participatory budgeting).
+Before the LATINNO database, there was no systematic and comparative knowledge on democratic innovations across countries and institutional designs, since most information was widespread and difficult to gather.

-More than providing information on individual cases, LATINNO seeks to underscore the diversity of new democratic institutional designs and experimentations with citizen participation in Latin America.
-In addition to identifying and mapping new means of participation, the LATINNO Database will make data comparable across cases and countries.
-Each case is coded according to a strict methodology, and coders are continuously trained and checked to ensure reliability.
+More than simply providing information on individual cases, LATINNO seeks to underscore the diversity of new institutional designs and experimentations with citizen participation in Latin America.
+In addition to identifying and mapping out new means of participation, LATINNO’s database makes data comparable across institutional designs and countries.

-The Database adopts a broad definition of democratic innovation and comprises various forms of political experimentation, provided that they involve citizen participation, and may potentially impact on the public policy cycle.
-Cases are coded for a set of variables concerning their context, institutional design, and impact.
+LATINNO adopts a broad definition of democratic innovation and comprises various forms of political experimentation, provided that they involve citizen participation, and may have a potential impact on the public policy cycle.
+Cases are coded for three sets of variables concerning their context, institutional design, and impact.

 Previous Research Projects: